History of Roman and Byzantine domes: Fourth century

 In the middle of the 4th century in Rome, domes were built as part of the Baths of Constantine and the Baths of Helena.
 Domes over the calderia, or hot rooms, of the older Baths of Agrippa and the Baths of Caracalla were also rebuilt at this time.

 Between the second half of the 4th century and the middle of the 5th century, domed mausolea for wealthy families were built attached to a new type of martyrial basilica before burials within the basilica itself, closer to the martyr's remains, made such attached buildings obsolete.
 A pagan rotunda from this period located on the Via Sacra was later incorporated into the Basilica of Saints Cosmas and Damian as a vestibule around 526.
+The chapel of S. Satiro in Milan was built with a dome using the pottery technique of Ravenna, and was later connected to the Basilica of Sant'Ambrogio.
+The Mausoleum of Santa Costanza was built attached to the south wall of the cemetery basilica of St. Agnes and consists of an 11.5 meter wide dome supported by twelve pairs of columns and a surrounding vaulted ambulatory.
+The dome's mosaic has not survived but its design was recorded in drawings showing that it combined pagan and Christian elements, indicating a date of completion in the middle of the fourth century.

 Christian mausolea and shrines developed into the "centralized church" type, often with a dome over a raised central space.
 The Church of the Holy Apostles, or Apostoleion, probably planned by Constantine but built by his successor Constantius in the new capital city of Constantinople, combined the congregational basilica with the centralized shrine.
 With a similar plan to that of the Church of Saint Simeon Stylites, four naves projected from a central rotunda containing Constantine's tomb and spaces for the tombs of the twelve Apostles.
 Above the center may have been a clerestory with a wooden dome roofed with bronze sheeting and gold accents.
 The oblong decagon of today's St. Gereon's Basilica in Cologne, Germany, was built upon an extraordinary and richly decorated 4th century Roman building with an apse, semi-domed niches, and dome.
 A church built in the city's northern cemetery, its original dedication is unknown.
 It may have been built by Julianus, the governor of Gaul from 355 to 360 who would later become emperor, as a mausoleum for his family.
 The oval space may have been patterned after imperial audience halls or buildings such as the Temple of Minerva Medica.